The State Of REITs: July 2017

 Source: SNL Financial

 By targeting certain sectors, superior value is available.
-Within each sector there is also a spectrum of value which can be uncovered through company specific analysis.
+Within each sector, there is also a spectrum of value which can be uncovered through company-specific analysis.
 For our take on a variety of specific REITs, please feel free to visit my article archives.
-Alternatively, Jussi Askola has good taste in REITs so check out his articles here.
+Alternatively, Jussi Askola has good taste in REITs, so check out his articles here.

 Conclusions

-REIT fundamentals are mixed right now and they are not a screaming buy in terms of valuation either.
-Unfortunately, other asset classes look even worse from a macro standpoint making REITs the better option in my opinion.
-The outlook gets a bit better when selecting for small size and certain REIT sectors, but we are always partial to company specific fundamental analysis.
+REIT fundamentals are mixed right now, and they are not a screaming buy in terms of valuation either.
+Unfortunately, other asset classes look even worse from a macro standpoint, making REITs the better option, in my opinion.
+The outlook gets a bit better when selecting for small size and certain REIT sectors, but we are always partial to company-specific fundamental analysis.

-Disclosure: This article is for informational purposes only.
+Disclaimer: This article is for informational purposes only.
 It is not a recommendation to buy or sell any security and is strictly the opinion of the writer.
 Investing in publicly held securities is speculative and involves risk, including the possible loss of principal.
 The reader must determine whether any investment is suitable and accepts responsibility for their investment decisions.
 Dane Bowler is an investment advisor representative of 2MCAC, a Wisconsin registered investment advisor.
 Commentary may contain forward looking statements which are by definition uncertain.
 Actual results may differ materially from our forecasts or estimations, and 2MCAC cannot be held liable for the use of and reliance upon the opinions, estimates, forecasts and findings in this article.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.